wilbcn/BlueTeam/Splunk-Projects/Splunk-botsv-CTFS-1.md

 Setup of this Splunk Server can be found here [Setup](https://github.com/wilbcn/BlueTeam/blob/main/Splunk-Projects/Splunk-Enterprise-HomeLab.md)
 A pre-investigation without access to the CTF q/a's can be found here [Link](https://github.com/wilbcn/BlueTeam/blob/main/Splunk-Projects/Splunk-botsv3-Investigation-1.md)

-Below I will outline each question individually, and any steps or thought processes taken in order to successfully locate the answer.
+This document covers the first 20 questions of the BOTSv3 dataset.
+Below I have outlined each question individually, and any steps or thought processes taken in order to successfully locate the answer.

 ## 🎯 Goals
 - Answer a wide variety of CTF question and answers from the BOTSv3 attack dataset